jobright-ai/2025-Management-New-Grad/README.md

-# Daily Intern Jobs in Management%20and%20Executive by Jobright.ai
+# Daily Intern Jobs in Management and Executive by Jobright.ai